 Lodi Implementation

 All 4K-5 teachers of reading and administration will complete the Keys to Beginning Reading Program and participate in in-person application/implementation training provided by CESA 5 Literacy Coordinators.
 This process will be completed during the 2023-2024 and 2024-2025 school years.
+(Additional administrative training for principals and reading specialists will also be completed through CESA 5 - Literacy Leadership Certification)

 Staff can be exempt from portions of the above training with proof of completion of an alternative approved program.